wallarm/fast-example-jenkins-dvwa-integration/README.md

 }
 ```

 The changes ensure the build step does cleanup in case of failure.
-You may set the Wallarm TOKEN in the script or use the Jenkins build params
+You may set the Wallarm TOKEN in the script or use the Jenkins build parameters.

-### Jenkins preconfigured local example:
+### Jenkins preconfigured local example

-The preconfigured Jenkins example requires Jenkins to have access to `sudo` and `docker-compose`, which are lacking in the official Jenkins images.
-To ease the running of the provided example, you may use a pre-built image with the required components already present.
-One such image with startup instructions can be found here: https://github.com/fabianenardon/jenkins-docker-demo (requires installation of github plugin, uses the docker found on the host machine)
+The preconfigured Jenkins example requires that Jenkins has access to `sudo` and `docker-compose`, which are lacking in the official Jenkins images.
+To ease of trying out this example, you can use a pre-built image with all the required configuration in place.
+For examples, [this one](https://github.com/fabianenardon/jenkins-docker-demo).
+It uses Docker on the host machine and requires installation of the GitHub plugin.

-To run the jenkins example locally copy the contents of `jenkins_home` into your own Jenkins folder.
+To run the Jenkins example locally, copy the contents of `jenkins_home` into your own Jenkins folder.
 Then check the configuration of the pipeline: both git and buildsteps should already be set as described above.

-### Jenkins public demo:
+### Jenkins live demo

-A pre-configured and running Jenkins example is available to view and run builds with at https://jenkinsfast.demo.wallarm.com/ (user:demo, pass:demo).
-You may launch builds with your Wallarm TOKEN (and monitor the progress at https://my.wallarm.com/testing).
+A pre-configured and running Jenkins example is available at https://jenkinsfast.demo.wallarm.com/ (user:demo, pass:demo).

+You can launch builds with your Wallarm TOKEN (and monitor the progress at https://us1.my.wallarm.com/testing).